 The God We're Given, a pro-feminist / anti-fundamentalism story based on the life of my mother who dared to question her inherited Mormon dogma and to find her own truth.
 More and more, organized religion has proved to be nonsensical and limiting in today's world and this story will show how my mother navigated the world (for her and our family) after being excommunicated from the Mormon Church and ostracized by family and friends for following her heart.

-I am mentored by former Spielberg assistant, Michael Lucker (Home on the Range, Spirit: Stallion of the Cimarron), Robin M. Henry (East Los High), Don Woodard (Dream On!, Just Shoot Me!), and Dr. Lew Hunter (Emmy winner and former head of UCLA's Screenwriting Dept.); I am an Associate Member of the Dramatists Guild of America, a member of SOCAN, and, I currently work for Canada's public broadcaster, CBC / Radio-Canada.
+I am mentored by former Spielberg assistant, Michael Lucker (Home on the Range, Spirit: Stallion of the Cimarron), Robin M. Henry (East Los High), Don Woodard (Dream On!, Just Shoot Me!), and Dr. Lew Hunter (Emmy winner and former head of UCLA's Screenwriting Dept.); I am an Associate Member of the Dramatists Guild of America, and a member of SOCAN.